SUNY Downstate Health Sciences University

 Dr. Kumanyika has provided advice and guidance to Downstate’s School of Public Health since its inception as a Master of Public Health Program in 2001.
 Dr. Kumanyika was awarded the honorary degree for her contributions to public health, for her efforts to increase the health and well-being of underserved communities, and for her counsel and assistance to SUNY Downstate.

-At the ceremony for SUNY Downstate’s College of Nursing and College of Health Related Professions, James Gordon, EdD, PT, FAPTA, received an honorary doctor of science degree and delivered the commencement address.
+At the ceremony for SUNY Downstate’s College of Nursing and School of Health Professions, James Gordon, EdD, PT, FAPTA, received an honorary doctor of science degree and delivered the commencement address.
 Dr. Gordon is associate dean and chair of the Division of Biokinesiology and Physical Therapy at the University of Southern California and a 1974 graduate of SUNY Downstate’s Physical Therapy Program.

 Recalling his days as a physical therapy student, Dr. Gordon said, “At Downstate I found a purpose for my life.
 First, I discovered I could become good at something – physical therapy – if I worked hard and studied harder…Second, I could feel pride in this skill I was acquiring – I was using it to help people…Third, Downstate awakened in me an intellectual curiosity.
 I became engaged in trying to understand how the human body works.”